scipy-conference/scipy_proceedings/papers/klaus_greff/paper.rst

 .. class:: abstract

 We present a toolchain for computational research consisting of Sacred and the two supporting tools Labwatch and Sacredboard.
-Sacred is an open source python framework which aims provide basic infrastructure for running computational experiments and independent of the methods and libraries used
+Sacred is an open source python framework which aims provide basic infrastructure for running computational experiments and independent of the methods and libraries used.
-Instead it focusses on solving  universal everyday problems like managing configurations, reproducing results, and bookkeeping.
+Instead it focusses on solving  universal everyday problems such as managing configurations, reproducing results, and bookkeeping.
 It also aims to provide an extensible basis for other tools, two of which we present here: Labwatch helps with tuning hyperparameters, and Sacredboard provides a web-dashboard for organizing and analyzing runs and results.

 .. class:: keywords